TrebledJ/bsqli.py/README.md

    instruct the script to ignore the response (and consider as NULL or '?') using the -bes, -betc, and -betn flags.

-   This is useful if the server sporadically returns 500 due to a forbidden character, an internal SQL error, or rate-limiting (in which case, turn down the number of threads).
+   This is useful if the server sporadically returns 500 due to network issues, an internal SQL error, or rate-limiting (in which case, turn down the number of threads).

+6. Start `bsqli.py` and enter `check` to send test requests.
+This also optimises queries slightly by assuming bytes are >0, which will shave off 1 request per binary search.
+This optimisation is disabled by default, otherwise the program tends to behave as if everything is true.

-6. To debug, proxy to Burp (`config` -> `proxy` -> `^C` to toggle proxy within the session, or restart with extra command line args) or turn on verbosity (-vv) to print the payload and conditions being tested.
+8. To debug, proxy to Burp (`config` -> `proxy` -> `^C` to toggle proxy within the session, or restart with extra command line args) or turn on verbosity (-vv) to print the payload and conditions being tested.